bupthpc/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/10-aie-dsp-lib-model-composer/README.md

       ![missing image](Images/Image_010.png)

-      Notice that before the implementing the Decimation Filter the vector length was ``2048``, but after implementation this was reduced to ``1024``.
+      Notice that before implementing the Decimation Filter the vector length was ``2048``, but after implementation this is reduced to ``1024``.

 16. Update the design with the other three filters using the following parameters: